Maschell/maschell.github.io/_posts/2020-11-21-bought-8-consoles.markdown

 1x Defect
 ```
 All of them except the last one sounded like something that *could* be possible to fix
  or use.
-Like I said earlier, as long I as can somehow connect a gamepad, I don't if
+Like I said earlier, as long I as can somehow connect a gamepad, I don't care if
  the video output is broken.
 The "locked" consoles sounded like some parental controls
  are applied, but there is an [online tool](https://mkey.salthax.org/) to reset the
  parental controls, so they also shouldn't be an issue.

 In theory only 3 of the 8 console would need to be usable for me until I wouldn't
 consider it a waste of money.
 Without spending too much time on thinking what I even
- want to with 8 consoles, I pressed the "Buy it now" button.
+ want to do with 8 consoles, I pressed the "Buy it now" button.

 ## 36 hours later